analysiscenter/radio/docs/source/intro/models.rst

 ANN learning.
 This method is called on every iteration.

-Full description ``dataset.Pipeline`` methods that enables interaction with models can be seen in :mod:`dataset <https://analysiscenter.github.io/dataset/intro/models.html>` package documentation.
+Full description ``dataset.Pipeline`` methods that enables interaction with models can be seen in `dataset <https://analysiscenter.github.io/dataset/intro/models.html>`_ package documentation.

 The same model can be configured for regression task: the only thing required is to change number of target values and loss functions